isaacmaffeis/asmetal2java/README.md

     mvn clean package
     ```

-4. Generate the executable JAR file with all dependencies included:
+4. Generate and install the executable JAR file with all dependencies included:
      ```shell
      cd ../asmetal2java_codegen
-     mvn clean package
+     mvn clean install
      ```

 5. Start the application by running the generated JAR file: